ilCatania/coding-challenges/random_numbers/README.md

 OK
 ```

+Code coverage can be run with `coverage.py`, provided it has been
+installed.

+## Java

-The java based solution can be found under the `java` subfolder, and it
+The Java based solution can be found under the `java` subfolder, and it
 can be built and tested with gradle.
 Once built, it can also be run from
 the command line, for example:

 ```bash
 java -jar build/libs/random_numbers.jar 4,12,2 .4,.4,.2
 ```

+Code coverage can be run with the `jacocoTestReport` gradle task.